BhaskarPeruri/BhaskarPeruri.github.io/about.md

 ## Profile

-I am a dynamic and skilled engineer with a strong foundation in computer science and a passion for programming.
+Welcome to my profile, My self Satya Bhaskar currently pursuing Final year Computer Science Engineering in RGUKT-Nuzvid.

 I aim to leverage my expertise in engineering and programming to contribute to organizational growth while continuously expanding my knowledge through exploration and innovation.

 ## Education

-- Bachelor of Technology in Computer Science from Rajiv Gandhi University of Knowledge and Technologies with a remarkable CGPA of 8.7 (upto 3rd year).
+- Bachelor of Technology in Computer Science from Rajiv Gandhi University of Knowledge and Technologies with a  CGPA of 8.7 (upto 3rd year).

-- Pre-University Course from the same university with a CGPA of 9.3.
+- Pre-University Course from Rajiv Gandhi University of Knowledge and Technologies with a CGPA of 9.3.

 - Secondary Education from Zilla Parishad High School with a CGPA of 10.

 ## Experience:

-#### KryptoMerch (Blockchain Developer Intern):
+#### Blockchain Developer Intern at [Kryptomerch](https://kryptomerch.io/) (Feb 2024 - April 2024):

 - Maintained stability and functionality of KryptoMerch’s NFT launchpad, marketplace, and merchandising protocol.